 The Integrated Thoracic Residency Program (I-6) consists of 6 clinical years of training after medical school.
 Many of the UVA I-6 residents choose to obtain training in surgical research between the first two years of this program and the last four years.
 The 6 year Integrated Thoracic Surgery Residency program at the University of Virginia was approved January 2011 and is designed for residents entering directly from medical school for training in cardiothoracic surgery.
 Upon completion of the six year program, residents will be eligible for certification by The American Board of Thoracic Surgery.
 There is one (1) position each year designated for the I-6 program.
-The residency program will run concurrently with the nationally recognized and established thoracic surgery fellowship program.
+The residency program runs concurrently with the nationally recognized and established thoracic surgery residency program.

 Joint Thoracic Program

 The Joint Thoracic Program (4-3) consists of approximately 4 years of General Surgery and approximately 3 years of Thoracic Surgery training in a program that allows the participating resident to be Board eligible in both Surgery and Thoracic Surgery.
 All candidates for this program must already be residents in good standing in the UVA General Surgery Residency when the selection process occurs during the third postgraduate year of the General Surgery Residency.
-The last 2 years of this program are identical to the traditional Thoracic Residency, while the third year of training consists of rotations at various levels in the first 5 postgraduate years (about half of which are in the fourth postgraduate year), which include rotations in thoracic surgery, cardiac surgery, vascular surgery, and critical care.
+The last 2 years of this program are identical to the traditional Thoracic Residency, while the ‘third’ year of training consists of rotations at various levels in the first 5 postgraduate years (about half of which are in the fourth postgraduate year), which include rotations in thoracic surgery, cardiac surgery, vascular surgery, and critical care.